TiesdeKok/chat-gpt-jupyter-extension/README.md

 2. Install dependencies with `npm`
 3. `npm run build`
 4. Load `build/chromium/` or `build/firefox/` directory to your browser

-## Caveats & Warnings

-- ChatGPT is amazing, however, it is not perfect and it does make mistakes.
-I consider ChatGPT to be a "keep your hands on the wheel and look at the road at all times" type of situation.
-You cannot blindly rely on it.
-Don't be surprised if it does any of the following:
-    - Modify your code in unexpected ways
-    - Generate code that does not work
-    - Provide incorrect explanations & error explanations
-    - Incorrectly highlight correct code as incorrect

-**For best results you might have to try a few times, different tries can give different results.**

 ## Issues & Feature requests